ARGOeu/gr.grnet.eseal/website/docs/signing.md

 - `imageBytes(optional)` :  Custom image to be included into the visible signature and override the default, in base64 encoded format.

+- `visibleSignatureText(optional, default=STATIC)` : Controls the format of the text that is included
+in the visible signature.
+    - `STATIC` : Includes the static text of 'Ï.Ó.Ä.Ä.Õ.Ä.Ä.'.
+    - `CN_OU` : Includes the Common Name/Organisational Unit of the signing certificate.
+    - `CN` :  Includes the Common Name of the signing certificate.
+    - `OU` : Includes the Organisational Unit of the signing certificate.
+    - `TEXT` : Not yet supported.

 - `toSignDocument.bytes` : PDF document to be signed in base64 encoded format